JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 ## Pro/con committee volunteers needed for the voters' pamphlet

 For the February 13th 2024 election, 138 school districts are expected to run Enrichment Levy tax measures and 19 school districts are expected to run Bond tax measures.
 School districts, by state statute, are tasked with finding pro and con committee volunteers for the voters' pamphlet for their own measures.
+It is a conflict of interest.
-Districts readily find pro committee members but rarely find con committee members.
-If school districts fail to find pro and/or con committee members, the county elections department will usually (but not always) make an attempt, over a day or two, to find volunteers.
+Districts readily find pro committee members (usually paid staff) but rarely find a single con committee members.
+If/when school districts fail to find pro and/or con committee members, the county elections department will usually (but not always) make an attempt, over a day or two, to find volunteers.

 Interested citizens (pro or con) have until December 15th 2023 to either volunteer through the school district or the county elections department.
+Some counties will extend the deadline to apply via the county to 12/18/23 or perhaps 12/20/23.
 Up to 3 people can be on each committee.
+Actual pro/con statements will be due a day or two after the final application deadline - most likely 12/20/23.
 Different counties have different rules for volunteers.
 Some counties require (D)istrict area residency.
 Some require (C)ounty residency.
 Some have (N)o residency requirements.

 ### Sortable list of expected Bond tax measures